DOMjudge/domjudge/CONTRIBUTING.md

 # Guidelines for contributing to DOMjudge

 Thanks for reading our guidelines for contributing to the DOMjudge project.
-We welcome questions, suggestions, bug reports and pull requests.
+We welcome all questions, suggestions, bug reports and pull requests.
 See below for the preferred ways to report these.

+Further below you'll find some hints on where to start for first-time contributors.

 ## Reporting bugs and feature requests